cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-05-04_11-00-00_deploying-smart-contracts-en.md

 #### Deploying smart contracts

-Now that you have the bytecode either from solc or from Remix, the next step is simply to deploy it:
+Now that you have the bytecode either from solc, the next step is simply to deploy it:

 ```javascript
 // prepare the transaction to deploy the contract